Salmonella Outbreak Linked to Dog Food

 At least fourteen people in nine states have been infected with Salmonella Infantis as a result of contact with contaminated dry dog food, according to a report from the Centers for Disease Control and Prevention (CDC).
 Although no deaths have been reported, five of the patients were hospitalized.
 Those infected range in age from less than one year to 82 years old.
 No dogs have been reported sickened.

 CDC determined that all of the ill individuals had handled dry Diamond Pet Foods produced in one Gaston, South Carolina, plant.
 A list of products recalled can be found on this Food & Drug Administration (FDA) website and on the Diamond Pet website.
-Pet owners can learn how to obtain a refund for recalled products here.
 For questions on the recall, CDC has posted the following telephone number for Diamond Pet Foods: (800) 442-0402.

 I blogged last November on the issue of pet products and Salmonella contamination, and said that FDA had announced a year-long effort to collect and analyze samples of pet products for Salmonella bacteria.
 The program began last October and will extend until September, 2012.
 An FDA statement notes the agency became involved in the outbreak investigation early last month when the Michigan Department of Agriculture and Rural Development detected Salmonella during retail surveillance sampling.
 Salmonella was also detected in Ohio by the state Department of Agriculture and in South Carolina during an FDA inspection.
 In addition to those states, recalled products were distributed in Alabama, Florida, Georgia, Kentucky, Maryland, North Carolina, New York, Pennsylvania, Tennessee, and Virginia.
 According to the FDA, Diamond Pet Foods is working directly with distributors and retailers to remove recalled products as quickly as possible.
 Meanwhile, pet owners can reduce the ever-present risk of illness from contaminated pet products: